+1. Introduction

-- 1. Introduction - 2.
-Fees of the board of directors for the preceding financial year - annual fees - meeting fees for the board of directors and committees - other financial benefits - 3.
-Remuneration of the managing director for the preceding financial year - fixed annual salary - variable remuneration components, such as financial benefits based on short- and long-term incentive schemes - information on the proportional shares of fixed and variable remuneration components - supplementary pension contributions - other financial benefits, such as fringe benefits, signing bonuses, retention bonuses, or severance packages
+2. Remuneration of the board of directors for the preceding financial period

+- o annual fees

+- o meeting fees for the board of directors and committees

+- o other financial benefits

+3. Remuneration of the managing director for the preceding financial period

+- o fixed annual salary - o variable remuneration components, such as financial benefits based on shortand long-term incentive schemes - o information on the proportional shares of fixed and variable remuneration components - o supplementary pension contributions - o other financial benefits, such as fringe benefits, signing bonuses, retention bonuses, or severance packages